oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 ## Packaging and installation

 ### OVN Central Server
-The OVN central server must be intalled manually.
+The OVN central server must be installed manually.
 It must be accessible via network to the OVN provider and to all the hosts which use OVN.

 ### OVN Controller